owenvickery/cg2at/README.md

                                    <b>**CG2AT2 OVERVIEW**</b>
 </p>

-CG2AT2 is a fragment based conversion of coarse grain systems (e.g. martini) to atomistic.
+CG2AT2 is a fragment based conversion of Coarse-Grained systems (e.g. Martini) to an atomistic resolution.
 CG2AT2 generates a selection of outputs for allowing further refinements and analysis via atomistic simulations.

-CG2AT2 has been designed for ease of use, where for the majority of users need only supply the coordinate file of the coarsegrain system and the original atomisitc file.
-CG2AT2 will then provide all the files required to run the further atomistic simulation.
+CG2AT2 has been designed for ease of use, where for the majority of users need only supply the coordinate file of the Coarse-Grained system and the original atomistic file for the protein.
+CG2AT2 will then provide all the files required to run the further atomistic simulations.

 <p align="center">
                                    <b>**INSTALL**</b>